 1) Germinating Your Cannabis Seed

-To accelerate germination, soak your seed in a small container with lukewarm water and place it in a dark and warm place (like a kitchen cabinet) for 12-24 hours, but no longer.
+To germinate marijuana seeds, add to a small container with purified room temperature water.
+Then place germinating cannabis seeds in a dark and warm place (like a kitchen cabinet) for 24-48 hours, but no longer.
 By drenching the seed, it absorbs the water thoroughly, activating the germination process on a physical and chemical level.
 Doing this helps to loosen the shell as it becomes a little softer making it easier for the embryo to crack it open.
 When your seed sinks to the bottom, it is ready to be planted, and sometimes the seed will pop out a small taproot.
-A seed can still be planted though if it does not sink or put out a taproot.
+A cannabis seed can still be planted though if it does not sink or put out a taproot.
 When a seed pops a taproot (often called a tail), it becomes more vulnerable and it is better to plant it before this root emerges.

 2) Planting Your Weed Seed

-We see best results with seedling pellets that are made of a mix of compressed peat moss and coco husk.
+We see best results germinating seeds with seedling pellets that are made of a mix of compressed peat moss and coco husk.
 To expand, soak it in water for 10 to 15 minutes.
-Using warmer, lukewarm water, instead of cold water, will speed up the time the pellet takes to fully expand.
+Using warmer, lukewarm water, instead of cold water, will speed up the time the jiffy pellet takes to fully expand.
 Once your seedling pellet has absorbed enough water and has expanded to its maximum size, gently squeeze to remove excess water.
-The growing medium should be like a damp sponge that would not leave streaks on the table.
+The growing medium should be like a damp sponge that would not leave streaks when wiped on a table.
 Dig a small hole about 1/4 inch deep for your seed.
+(We like to use a chopstick to poke a hole.)
 Use a spoon to lift the seed out of its bath.
 If it has popped out a taproot be careful not to damage it.
-Gently place the seed into the hole and lightly cover it with dirt from the pellet.
+Gently place the seed into the hole (root down) and lightly cover it with dirt from the pellet.
 Now that you have started the germination process, your seedling will come above ground within two weeks.
 The older the seed, the longer it takes for it to germinate.

-Want an easy-to-use starter kit for Cannabis seedlings?
+Want an easy-to-use starter kit for how to grow marijuana from a seed?
 Check out our Seedling Starter Kit, perfect for nurturing your germinated seeds into viable, healthy plants.

 3) Weed Seedling Sprouts 🌱

-Perhaps the most exciting stage, your plant baby will come above ground in 1-2 weeks, with the average popping up in 5 to 7 days after planting.
+Perhaps the most exciting stage for a cannabis seed, your baby plant will come above ground in 1-2 weeks, with the average popping up in 5 to 7 days after planting.
 As your seedling comes above the soil, its shell might take a few days to fall off.
 It’s best to leave it alone, nature has the job covered.
-If it does not come above ground after about two weeks, the chance of success is dramatically reduced, and it’s best to try again.
+If it does not come above ground after about two weeks, the chance of of it being a viable seed is dramatically reduced, and it’s best to try again.
 Even the best seeds have an 85% germination rate.
 When your seedling comes above ground, it is going to want to see a direct light source.